-- 1. Figures have been revised from Forestry Statistics 2004 in light of additional information received. - These figures were estimated by, or partly composed of estimates made by, the Expert Group on Timber and Trade Statistics. - 3.
-Exports here are the quantities of wood exported without going to a wood processing industry in the UK.
-Data for exports from Northern Ireland in 1995-2003 are not available.
+^{1.} Figures have been revised from Forestry Statistics 2005 in light of additional information received.

+^{2.} These figures were estimated by, or partly composed of estimates made by, the Expert Group on Timber and Trade Statistics.

+^{3.} Exports here are the quantities of wood exported without going to a wood processing industry in the UK.
+Data for exports from Northern Ireland before 2004 are not available.